YoussefGhannam/qgoda-multilang/en/docs/configuration.md

 [@ TAGS [% %] @]
 It also simplifies a future migration to a multi-language site, and you never know, do you?

 The next rule for `index.md` and `index-*.md` overrides the value `type` for these documents, and also sets the rendering priority for these documents.
-See [% q.anchor(name = 'listings') %] for an explanation of the variable `priority`.
+See [% q.lanchor(name = 'listings') %] for an explanation of the variable `priority`.

 You can find a detailed explanation for setting document defaults in `_config.yaml` at http://www.qgoda.net/en/docs/defaults.html.

 ## Markdown Processor Chain

-As described in [[% q.xref('title', name = 'installation') %]]([% q.linkPost(name = 'installation') %]#hoedown), it is preferable to use the Hoedown markdown processor instead of the regular one.
+As described in [[% q.lxref('title', name = 'installation') %]]([% q.llinkPost(name = 'installation') %]#hoedown), it is preferable to use the Hoedown markdown processor instead of the regular one.
 This is achieved by re-configuring the processor chain for markdown files:

 ```yaml
 processors: